 Site is subject to extensive past earthworks and the proposal seeks to integrate with the unique topography and take advantage of its ability to absorb the built form and maintain the character and visual amenity of the area.
-Proposed access driveway has been uniquely designed to seamlessly blend the proposal into the existing landscape through the use of a "tunnel" entrance into the site.
+Proposed access driveway will be subject to detailed design at the Operational Works stage but is capable of complying with this criteria.

-Proposal complies or is capable of complying.
+Proposal is capable of complying.